sla-ppy/algo_theory/README.md

 ### Intersection ( A∩B )
 ![](assets/img/intersection.png)
 **!!!
-We assume that neither array contains duplicates of the same element !!!**
+We assume that none of the input contains duplicates of the same element !!!**

 **IN**:	A, B arrays